Indonesian Islamic Party: Party Activities and dissolution

 In May 1939, the PII joined other nationalist organizations in the Indonesian Political Federation (GAPI), which was established most on the initiative of Mohammad Husni Thamrin as an umbrella organization to unite the various nationalist organizations.
 That same year, Wiwoho Poerbohadidjojo of the PII was appointed to the Volksraad, in which the party had only one seat.
 On 11 April 1940 the PII, which by then had 115 branches, held its first congress in Yogyakarta.
 It officially adopted the articles of foundation, confirmed Soekiman as party chairman and appointed Mas Mansoer as party adviser.
 However, the following month, the Germans invaded the Netherlands, and under the state of emergency that was declared, the PII was not allowed to hold public meetings, and its activities came to a halt.
-In 1942, the Japanese occupied the Dutch East Indies, and the PII was banned in March.
+In 1942, the Japanese occupied the Dutch East Indies, and political organisations were banned.
+The PII announced the closure of its head office on 20 May.

 Ideology

 The party's founding articles were announced when the PII was founded on 4 December 1938.
 The main aim of the party was to prepare the Indonesian people to accept the rightful place for Islam and its followers by strengthening bonds between Muslims and between Islamic organizations.
 The party program included the formation of a unitary state with a democratic government, free and direct elections, expanding the right of assembly and right of expression, revocation of regulations regarding Islamic teachers, an end to immigration, nationalization of monopolies, legal protection for workers, and an end to the two-tier judicial system.